Undergraduate Catalog

 Administrative Coordinator: Claire Kodachi

 Philosophy is the critical examination of our most fundamental ideas about ourselves and the world.
-What is the nature and purpose of human life?
+Who are we?
+What can we know?
 How should we treat each other?
 What kind of society is best?
-What is our relation to nature?
-As individuals and as a culture, we have beliefs about these questions even if we don't talk about them.
-Our beliefs about them influence the way we live, personally and socially.
-Philosophy tries to make these beliefs evident and open to reconsideration, hoping thereby to improve human life and the chances for survival of all life on this planet.
+What is our relation to the natural world?
+As individuals and as a culture, we have views on these questions even if we don’t talk about them.
+These beliefs and values influence the way we live, personally and socially.
+Philosophy tries to make these ideas evident and open to reconsideration, hoping thereby to improve human and nonhuman life on this planet.

 To further those goals, philosophers often attempt to clarify and examine the basic assumptions and methods of other disciplines.
 Religion, the natural and social sciences, business, economics, literature, art, and education are examples of fields of study about which philosophical questions can be raised.